Fort Hays State University

 In keeping with our One Tiger philosophy, all FHSU students, whether on campus or online, have access to a wide range of student services including personalized advising, tutoring and technical support so that they can have every opportunity for success.
 Fort Hays State University students benefit from the university's culture of innovation, student service, and its deep commitment to student success.

-FHSU is fully accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
+FHSU is fully accredited by the Higher Learning Commission.
 Many programs have acquired special accreditation through professional organizations in their disciplines.